Background pattern

 Pregnancy and breastfeeding

-• Do not take betahistina if you are pregnant unless your doctor considers it absolutely necessary
+• Do not take betahistina if you are pregnant unless your doctor considers it absolutely necessary.

 • Do not breastfeed your child if you are taking betahistina unless your doctor advises you to do so.

-Driving and operating machinery
+Driving and using machines

 Betahistina TecniGen contains mannitol

-3. How to Take Betahistina TecniGen
+3. How to take Betahistina TecniGen

-Follow exactly the administration instructions of this medication indicated by your doctor or pharmacist.
-In case of doubt, consult your doctor or pharmacist again.
+Follow the exact instructions for administration of this medication as indicated by your doctor or pharmacist.
+If you are unsure, consult your doctor or pharmacist again.

 • Swallow your tablet with water.